 Read the OTLBC Principles for Strategic Direction.

-All member categories are eligible for share purchase – meaning that any person 18 years of age or older, who has been a full season tennis or pool member for the past two seasons is eligible.
+All member categories are eligible for share purchase – meaning that any person 18 years of age or older, who has been a full season tennis or pool member for two consecutive seasons is eligible.

 Board of Directors of the 2017 OTLBC Season